spencemunsinger/sync_music_to_thumb_drives/README.md

 Drives are expected to be named `MUSE1`, `MUSE2`, `MUSE3`, etc. and formatted as **exFAT**.

 I tried several different sizes and makes of drives, most of which were not recognized.
 These were.
 I have approximately 700 GB of Apple Lossless music files to sync, and a single SSD drive or large flash drive failed to be found.
-I set up four of them (one extra for future music) and it worked perfectly.
+I set up four of these SanDisk drives (one extra for future music) and it worked perfectly for the initial sync and subsequent maintenance.

 ---